Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Asssess the desired outcome(s) for presenting the data, assesses audience needs and familiarity with subject(s), plans the appropriate meeting or presentation type, utilizes meaningful tables and visualizations to communicate data, presents arguments and/or outcomes clearly and coherently (Ridsdale, 2015).

-Databilities, Data to the People, 2020;, Helena Sternkopf, Roland M. Mueller, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Chantel Ridsdale, et.al., Dalhousie University, 2015;
+Databilities, et.al., Data to the People, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2020;, Helena Sternkopf, Roland M. Mueller, Department of National Defence, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;

 Statistics and Critical Reasoning